agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 If we dig a little deeper, we'll see that's not really the case in terms of high-level code structure.
 The following is what the C4 model calls a _component_ diagram, which is about how the modules or services _within_ a container --- an application --- interact with one another and with outside components.
-In the context of Golang, which both metrics systems are written in, I'm choosing to interpret interfaces and important structs (those with methods defining business logic) as components.
+In the context of Golang, which both metrics systems are written in, I'm choosing to interpret interfaces and important structs --- those with methods defining business logic --- as components.

 ### Spartakus component view